Rigidity of Circle Packings with Flexible Radii: Global Rigidity and Conjecture

+Using these results, we can eliminate some finite graphs from possible triangulations that allow a packing to have $q\approx 0.651$.
+In fact, it is likely that three degree 7 vertices cannot form a triangle.
+From Figure \ref{three7pic}, it is possible to pack just 3 disks with radii in $[0.689,1]$.
+However, from Proposition \ref{four7prop}, we know that disks $4,5,6$ can only have degree 5 or 6 if three degree 7 disks do form a triangle in a larger packing.
+We can further enumerate the degrees of these disks.
+Figure \ref{prestress777555} is the case where they all have degree 5.
+In all cases, the optimal packings we can find have $q<0.651$, but we don't have a proof for their global rigidity.

+If Conjecture $\ref{uniformconjecture}$ is true and we had a way of determining global rigidity, then triangulations different from Fernique's (Figure \ref{fernique}) must be infeasible at some point as we enumerate increasingly larger neighborhoods (Since the degree of each disk is bounded, the number of triangulated graphs for a given number of disks is finite.
+The sizes of our disks are bounded below, so the set of disks of any triangulation with good radii ratio is countable.
+If the radii ratio beats Fernique's for infinitely many enumerations, then we arrive at a counterexample).
+Note that these infeasible triangulations are infeasible everywhere, not just in one place.
+Therefore, we just need to exclude enough simple triangulated graphs so that the triangulation from a single degree 5 disk can only be extended in one way to produce Fernique's triangulation.
+We can then assert the uniqueness of Fernique's packing for this triangulation using the result of \cite{Oded}.

-This establishes the duality for second order rigidity.
-The following corollary is now obvious: \begin{corollary} A packing $(G,\mathbf{p})$ is second order rigid if and only if every nontrivial first order flex $\mathbf{p}'$ is blocked by some stress $\omega$. \end{corollary} In the next section, we list some questions based on observation from a fairly large number of finite packings.
-In particular, if the $G$ is a simple triangulated disk, many good properties seem to hold.
-Recall that the set of boundary radii globally and monotonically determines the packing\cite{bauer_stephenson_wegert_2011}\cite{kstep} if $(G,\mathbf{p})$ is a triangulated and simple.
-It is quite likely some type of \textquotedblleft convexity" exists in this case that allow many global optimization problems to be solved by a local optimum.
+In the next section, we summarize the content of this paper and list some questions based on observations from a fairly large number of finite packings.
+In particular, if $G$ is a simple triangulated disk, many good properties seem to hold.
+It is quite likely that some type of ``convexity'' exists in this case that allows many global optimization problems to be solved by a local optimum.